Adventurous spirit, CEO, Inspirational Speaker

 Bachelor of Fine Arts (Photomedia)

 Lucy Bloom is an award-winning inspirational speaker, leader and published author.
-After a career in advertising and international aid, she’s now a business fixer and takes to stages all over the world, challenging her audiences as much as she entertains them.
-High school students love Lucy’s radical style, humourous, fast-paced delivery and unusual life experiences which have had her working in places like Cambodia and Ethiopia.
+After a career in advertising and international aid, she’s now a business fixer who takes to stages all over the world, challenging her audiences as much as she entertains them.
+High school students love Lucy’s radical, unappologetic style, humourous, fast-paced delivery and unusual career choices which have had her working in places like Cambodia and Ethiopia.
 This inspirational high school speaker has raised millions of dollars as a charity CEO, created world-first business concepts and authored books.
 With three teens of her own, Lucy knows how to engage, motivate and inspire high school students to turn life into an adventure.

 Book early for presentation day speeches as Lucy is highly sought after.

-Lucy can adapt any speech to suit primary school, high school and university audiences.
-She is an inspirational speaker who leaves students wanting more.
+Lucy can adapt most speeches to suit primary school, high school and university audiences.
+She is an inspirational speaker who leaves students wanting to change the world.

 “Parents, teaching staff and students are still talking about Lucy’s presentation day speech two years later!
 In just ten minutes Lucy engaged us all, made us laugh and think about our place in the world.
 No one has ever mentioned Brad Pitt in a presentation day speech before or since and it will never be forgotten!”
 Roseville College, New South Wales